Return to Ohio ALHN

 And with great respect, gentlemen, for yourselves personally, we have the honor to be your most obedient servants.

-THOMAS J. DURANT, President.
+THOMAS J. DURANT,

-JAMES GRAHAM, Secretary.
+President.
+JAMES GRAHAM,

 P. S. The enclosures you spoke of have since been received.